 What is your favourite triathlon location?

-I compete in a summer sport that takes me to some amazing places around the world but my favorite race is closer to home, in Mooloolaba on the Sunshine Coast.
+I compete in a summer sport that takes me to some amazing places around the world but my favourite race is closer to home, in Mooloolaba on the Sunshine Coast.
 It’s a beautiful location, a great beach swim, tough bike and run, with no shortage of friends and family to support and cheer me on.

 What leg of the triathlon do you most look forward to?